richwarner/cairo-erc20/README.md

 `curl -L https://raw.githubusercontent.com/software-mansion/protostar/master/install.sh | bash`

-Ensure your profile file has protostar included.
+Ensure your profile file has protostar path included.

-For me it added it to added it manually.
+For me installation script failed at it and it had to be added manually.

 Open bash configuration file by running: